 However, it’s not for the faint-hearted.
 With solo ads, you are basically renting someone else’s list to send out product offers for a certain amount of fee.
 This fee incurred whenever the subscriber clicks on your promoted link inside the email.
 The more clicks you get, the more you need to pay the owner.
 Whether or not you are making money from those clicks is a different matter altogether.

 It’s not uncommon to start with 1K for one ad campaign and then grow from there.
 Sometimes those subscribers become your subscribers as well and the sooner you can grow your own list, you can even become a solo ad vendor yourself.
 Since subscribers are considered warm leads, people generally assume high conversion rates, but that’s not entirely true.

 - People will unsubscribe when they receive too many email promotions.
-So you constantly need to find for new subscribers.
+So you constantly need to find new subscribers.

-- If your vendor is unreliable, you may end up with a list that has no interest in your product offers or poor click-through rate.
+- If your vendor is unreliable, you may end up with a list that has no interest in your product offers or a poor click-through rate.

 - Different funnel systems attract different customers so split testing your landing page and sales messages all the time is crucial to ensure a maximum return of investment.

 It’s not impossible to make big money with solo ads, but that usually happens after the fact you’ve tried and tested different funnel system.
-With steep learning curves and a lot of money at stake, solo ads isn’t something I would recommend for a beginner who doesn’t have any basics in online marketing.
+With steep learning curves and a lot of money at stake, solo ads aren’t something I would recommend for a beginner who doesn’t have any basics in online marketing.